TechWorksHub/best-practice-guide/source/best-practice.rst

 our current and future decisions.

 We can break AI approaches into 3 categories.
-We provide a more detailed explanation of these terms in the [appendix].
+We provide a more detailed explanation of these terms in the [appendix - WHERE?].
 However, briefly:

 * In supervised learning approaches we are learning by example.
 We have a set of input data points with corresponding known output data points (labels) for